 The most recent time a No. 8 seed played for all the marbles was 2014.
 That year we had No. 8 seed Kentucky up against No. 7 seed Connecticut.
 Once again the Huskies played spoiler, taking down the Wildcats 60-54.

 What is the Lowest Team to Make Elite 8 & Final Four?

 I’m sure there’s a few of you wondering about the worst seed to play in the Elite 8 and Final 4.
 If you have been following the NCAA Tournament closely, you likely know the answers.

 The lowest seeded team to make the Elite 8 is a No. 12 seed.
 Despite all the big upsets the No. 12 pulls over the No. 5 in the first round, it’s only happened once.
 That was in 2002.
 No. 12 Missouri pulled off 3 straight wins, before eventually losing to No. 2 seed Oklahoma.

 For those that don’t know, the No. 11 seed is the worst to make the Final 4.
-It’s happened three times.
-The most recent being the 2011 VCU Rams.
-The two other instances were the No. 11 George Mason squad of 2006 and the No. 11 LSU Tigers way back in 1986.
+It’s happened four times.
+The most recent to do so was Loyola-Chicago in 2018.
+The three teams to accomplish this feat were VCU (2011), George Mason (2006) and LSU (1986).

 Teams Ranked Worst than No. 3 Seed to Ever Play for National Title

 Here is a complete list of teams seeded higher than No. 3 to appear in the title game, along with their results.